 Sant’Oronzo Column

-Continue along Via Vittorio Emanuele II for the Sant’Oronzo Column, a Roman column that was topped with a bronze statue of the city’s patron saint (the same patron saint as Ostuni, although Saint Orontius of Lecce, the first bishop of Lecce, was born in Rudiae, Lecce), and the sunken Roman amphitheater.
-The municipality building on via Francesco Rubichi currently houses the removed statue.
-But he will return!
-A replica of the original Sant’Oronzo returned to the piazza that bears his name on 11 April and was placed atop the column on Saturday 13 April.
+Continue along Via Vittorio Emanuele II for the Sant’Oronzo Column, a Roman column that was topped with a bronze statue of the city’s patron saint (the same patron saint as Ostuni, although Saint Orontius of Lecce, the first bishop of Lecce, was born in Rudiae, Lecce).
+The 1739 statue (itself a replacement – the original was damaged during celebrations for the feast of Saint Oronzo in 1737) was removed for renovation of the column.
+It is now housed in the municipality building on via Francesco.
+On 13 April 2024, a second replica of the original Sant’Oronzo took its place atop the column.

-Remaining on the piazza, you will follow the curve of the amphitheater along Via Giuseppe Verdi, leading to Piazza Vittorio Emanuele II.
+Returning to the main piazza, follow the curve of the amphitheater along Via Giuseppe Verdi, leading to Piazza Vittorio Emanuele II.
 You will find a selection of chic bars and restaurants here, offering shade and respite from the sun.
 On the western side of the piazza, the chiesa di Santa Chiara will confront you.
 You will encounter the Roman theatre behind its cloisters.
 A semicircle of stone risers, with trailing weed growing out of the stone, will enhance the air of forgotten history and neglect.
 You will find an archaeological museum dedicated to the teatro here.

 You will amble through the narrow streets of the old town, crossing from the historic gates that allow you to enter or leave.
 A maze of medieval alleys and stage-set piazzas will make for joyful exploring.
 Secret glimpses of cooler courtyards, lush palm trees, and shaded spiral stairways will add to the sense of drama.